glowkeeper/Enervator/README.md

 109135920000 / 22.35853544 = 4881174810.97

 Rounding up gives 4,881,174,811, or just under five billion coins.

-For example, with the value of a single STC at $4.39, as described above, the total network value of StandardCoin would be $21,428,357,420.3, or $21.4 billion.
+With the value of a single STC at $4.39, as described above, the total network value of StandardCoin would be:

+4,881,174,811 * $4.39 = $21,428,357,420.3

+Which approximates to US$21.4 billion.

+There are some mechanisms implied by the discussion above.
+First, in order for incentivisation to work, the amount of energy to which STC is pegged must differ with changes in the annual global average per capita consumption.
+Secondly, the price per MWh will also vary with changes in the annual global average electricity price.
+Thirdly, total supply must reflect changes in total global energy consumption.